Basic Workflow: Models and Sampling#

 Simple Workflow Example#

-This example uses Ocean software tools to demonstrate the solution workflow described in this section on a simple problem of finding the rectangle with the greatest area when the perimeter is limited.
+This example uses Ocean software tools to demonstrate the solution workflow described in this section on a simple problem of finding the minimum of a function of an integer variable, the polynomial \(y = i^2 - 4i\).

 ...

-Instantiate a hybrid CQM sampler and submit the problem for solution by a remote solver provided by the Leap quantum cloud service:
+Instantiate a hybrid nonlinear sampler and submit the problem for solution by a remote solver provided by the Leap quantum cloud service:

 ...